galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 > <hands-on-title>Sequence alignment with MAFFT</hands-on-title>
 >
 > 1. In Galaxy, search for and select the {% tool MAFFT %} from the tool finder on the left.
-> 2. When you select it, the **Sequences to align** field should already be filled with your unaligned data.
+> 2. In the MAFFT tool, the **Sequences to align** field should already be filled with your unaligned data.
 If it isn't, select it using the drop-down menu.
 > 3. In the **Data type** field select "Nucleic acids".
 > 4. Change the **MAFFT flavour** to "linsi".
-This is a recommended setting for most accurate alignment of a relatively small data set such as this one, with fewer than 200 sequences.
+This is a recommended setting for most accurate alignment of a relatively small data sets with fewer than 200 sequences, such as this one.
 > 5. Click "Run tool".
 {: .hands_on}

-Here is an image of the resulting alignment.
+Here is a visualisation of the resulting alignment.
 Note that the colours are now vertically aligned:

 ![Screenshot of aligned sequences.
 Vertical columns of purle, blue, gred and green indicate alignment of nucleotides across sequences.](./images/MEGA_alignment.png "Algined sequences"){:width="600px"}